gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 ## Rebuilding Neovim

-If you have previously built the image and want to switch branches, do this first
+In case you have previously built the image and want to switch branches or use on another installation, do this:
 ```
 cd neovim && sudo cmake --build build/ --target uninstall
 ```